-- Self-massage and trigger point release – By targeting tightness in the calves and Achilles, you can help loosen them up and gain more range when trying to dorsiflex your foot.
+- Self-massage – By targeting tightness in the calves and Achilles, you can help loosen them up and gain more range when trying to dorsiflex your foot.
 We do this by releasing trigger points or massaging these muscles.
 This can be achieved by using a foam roller or a massage ball.

 - Stretching – After utilising self-massage techniques the next step is to regularly stretch tight muscles that prevent the feet from moving into a dorsiflexed position.

 - Ankle Mobilisation – This step involves simply moving your ankle into a dorsiflexed position to help improve mobility.

 If your ankle mobility is severely limited or impaired be sure to see a medical professional.